-At the 1974 Law of the Sea conference, New Zealand and Pacific nations argued for all states to conserve and manage their high-seas fisheries.
+At the 1974 Law of the Sea conference, New Zealand and Pacific nations argued for the right of all states to manage their high-seas fisheries.
 This principle was behind a case taken by New Zealand and Australia to the International Tribunal for the Law of the Sea in 1999.
-They aimed to prevent Japan from experimental fishing of the seriously depleted southern blue-fin tuna.
-The tribunal decided they did not have jurisdiction, and the issue is still debated.
-Meanwhile, Japanese vessels like this one, photographed in 2005, continue to fish for tuna using controversial techniques such as drift netting.
+They wanted to stop Japan carrying out experimental fishing of the seriously depleted southern blue-fin tuna.
+The tribunal decided it did not have jurisdiction, and Japanese vessels like this one, photographed in 2005, continued to fish for tuna using controversial techniques such as drift netting.

 Using this item